xavi-dev/js-capitalize/README.md

 })
 ```

-Doen't fail on null, undefined or number
+Doesn't fail on null, undefined or number

 ```javascript
 test('Does not fail on...', function (t) {